sdr-x/sdr-x.github.io/_posts/2024-05-26-beamforming1.md

 tags:  beamforming Wi-Fi WiFi 802.11 DSP multi-antenna 5G
 ---

+The image

 ![](../media/Double-slit-experiment.png)

-The image above shows the world-famous double-slit experiment, which has been known for over 200 years.
+shows the world-famous double-slit experiment, which has been known for over 200 years.
 It served as perfect proof that light is a wave, thoroughly refuting Newton's particle theory.
 Even today, many people still debate over its quantum mechanical explanations.
 Interestingly, this experiment has a close connection to the beamforming technology we use daily in Wi-Fi/4G/5G networks.

 Firstly, what is a beam?